 <addr-value>is the network address value, of length

 Binary-packed encoding (psuedo regex)

 We will be submitting an RFC to the IETF.
 It will be worked on at the multiaddr repo.

-The Multihash format (this documentation and the specification) is Open Source software, licensed under the MIT License and patent-free.
-The multihash implementations listed here are also Open Source software.
+The Multiaddr format (this documentation and the specification) is Open Source software, licensed under the MIT License and patent-free.
+The multiaddr implementations listed here are also Open Source software.
 Please contribute to make them great!
 Your bug reports, new features, and documentation improvements will benefit everyone.